Financial-Times/concordances-rw-dynamodb/README.md

         --port="8080"                                           Port to listen on ($APP_PORT)
         --awsRegion="eu-west-1"                                 AWS region of DynamoDB
         --dynamoDbTableName="upp-concordance-store-[env]"       Name of DynamoDB Table
+        --snsTopicArn="arn:aws:sns:eu-west-1:..."
+SNS Topic to notify about concordances events

+Note that at this time DynamoDB and SNS topic are in the same AWS Region.

 ### Test locally
 Tests in dynamodb package rely on running instance of DynamoDB installed locally.
 Install Local DynamoDB following [instructions here](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)